omaha-consulting/omaha-server/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/Crystalnix/omaha-server/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/Crystalnix/omaha-server/?branch=master)
 [![Apache License, Version 2.0](https://img.shields.io/badge/license-Apache%202.0-red.svg)](https://github.com/Crystalnix/omaha-server/blob/master/LICENSE)

 **This is the Python 2 version of omaha-server.
-To obtain the Python 3 version with the latest security updates, please go to our [web site](https://omaha-consulting.com/contact).**
+To obtain the Python 3 version with the latest security updates and support for the latest Omaha versions, please go to our [web site](https://omaha-consulting.com/contact).**

 omaha-server implements the server side of Google's [Omaha update protocol](https://github.com/google/omaha), which for example powers Chrome's automatic update mechanism.
 Because Omaha is typically used to update Windows applications, omaha-server also supports the Sparkle framework for updating Mac applications. omaha-server is used by organisations large and small for products that require sophisticated update logic and advanced usage statistics.